Goody

 The skincare industry is saturated with intensity.

-This concept shows how a brand can stand out by doing less:
+GOODY explores how a brand can differentiate itself by doing less:

 • less pressure